The Carolina Panthers and Lowe’s could have avoided the PR backlash to giving a 12-year-old a free lawnmower

 Back in August, local news profiled the entrepreneurial, 12-year-old South Carolinian Jaylin Clyburn, who started his own lawn mowing business to start saving for college.
 In the story, one of his clients said the young man’s small lawn mower was “really almost a toy.”
 The story also highlighted Clyburn’s love of the NFL’s Carolina Panthers.

-So on Friday, the Carolina Panthers posted a video of head coach Ron Rivera giving Clyburn a new, free lawnmower from Lowe’s, and making him an honorary member of the team’s official grounds crew.
+So on Friday, the Carolina Panthers posted a video of head coach Ron Rivera giving Clyburn a new, free lawnmower from Lowe’s and making him an honorary member of the team’s official grounds crew.
 Find a heart-warming story, insert your brand into it somehow—usually with free stuff—and voilà!
 A pretty standard feel-good PR stunt, right?

 12-year-old Jaylin Clyburn started mowing lawns to save for college this summer.@Lowes and @RiverboatRonHC heard his story and got him all new equipment for his growing business ???? pic.twitter.com/PmlcdiQXH8